hepnos/HEPnOS-Autotuning/hepnos_theta/README.md

 ```
 python run.py --hepnos-num-threads=8 ...
 ```

-Note the use of `-` in parameter names when used on the command line.

 The `run.py` script is designed to work from any location.
 It will create a directory prefixed with `exp-` in the current directory, in